jmonlong/sQTLseekeR/README.md

 The first step is to prepare the input data. `sQTLseekeR` requires three inputs:
 * transcript expression.
 Column *trId* and *geneId*, corresponding to the transcript and gene ID are required.
 Then each column represents a sample and is filled with the expression values.
 Relative expression will be used hence both **read counts or RPKMs** works as the expression measure.
 However, it is not recommended to use transformed (log, quantile, or any non-linear tranformation) counts or RPKMs because Hellinger distance is suited for relative expression.
 * gene location information.
-In a BED-like format, the range of each gene is explicitly defined in this file.
+In a BED-like format, the location of each gene is explicitly defined in this file.
 * genotype information.
 The genotype of each sample is coded as follow: 0 for ref/ref; 1 for ref/mutated; 2 for mutated/mutated; -1 for missing value.
 Furthermore the first four columns should gather information about the SNP: *chr*, *start*, *end* and *snpId*.
 Finally **this file needs to be ordered** per *chr* and *start* position.

 When all input files are correctly formatted `sQTLseekeR` prepares the data through functions `prepare.trans.exp` and `index.genotype`.